 - To make a suitable installation surface for your new hardwood, your existing flooring may need to be removed.
 This process will be different for different types of existing flooring, extra care may be required if your previous flooring is glued down or set in tile adhesive.
 It’s important to provide a smooth, level surface.
 Our professional flooring specialists can be a huge help with this process, with the necessary tools and knowledge to judge when the flooring surface is ready.
 Our pros will also assist with the disposal of your old flooring.

 - All the furniture will have to be removed from the rooms where your new hardwood is to be installed.
 This is where our professional help can really come in handy, especially for large or heavy items.
 A professional moving team can empty a room or empty a whole house quickly.
 This will minimize the amount of time you have to live without your furniture to as little as a single day at each end of the job.
 You should also take down photos or other wall hangings which can be damaged accidentally during the installation of your hardwood flooring.

 - An adult member of your household (age 18 or older) should greet your installer and show them to the work area.

-- Be sure to get a walkthrough of the job from the lead installer to give you a clear idea of the work involved and ask them any questions you have about the job.
+- Be sure to get a walkthrough of the job from the lead installer for a clear idea of the work involved & to ask them any questions you have about the job.

 - To ensure everyone’s safety and to help the job go smoothly, keep children and pets away from the work area for the duration of the job.

-- Do not walk on your new floors for the required amount of time after the job is done.
-The stain and varnish that has been used on the surface will need time to cure properly.
+- Don't walk on your new floors for the required amount of time after the job is done.
+The stain & varnish used on the surface will need time to cure properly.
 The lead installer will be able to advise you on how long this will take.

 - If the smell of varnish or stain bothers you, open windows for ventilation or stay out of the house until the air has had time to clear.